Chirontex/magnate/README.md

 2. Add CSRF-protection.

-3. Add JOIN to Active Record. (in progress)
+3. Add JOIN to Active Record. (testing)

 ## How to use